Breaking the News: Taking the Roles of Influencer vs. Journalist in a LLM-Based Game for Raising Misinformation Awareness: Game Design Approach

-To create the "News" pieces in the game, we first researched examples of misinformation by reviewing relevant literature.
+To create the ``News'' pieces in the game, we first researched examples of misinformation by reviewing relevant literature.
 We selected key features of misinformation and incorporated them into the game's events (See details in \ref{Characteristics of Misinformation}).
 To ensure the misinformation was portrayed realistically, we investigated real-world examples from fact-checking websites\footnote{\url{https://www.snopes.com/}}, reputable news outlets\footnote{\url{https://www.wsj.com/}}, and medical websites\footnote{\url{https://www.webmd.com/}}\footnote{\url{https://sciencebasedmedicine.org/}}\footnote{\url{https://healthfeedback.org/}}.
-For instance, we represented "less credible sources" using personal stories, viral videos, and newspapers that can objectively be classified as being biased.
-In representing biased newspapers, we are further inspired by the political orientation that may influence preferences for medical care.
+For instance, we represented ``less credible sources'' using personal stories, viral videos, and newspapers that can objectively be classified as being biased.
+The portrayal of biased newspapers draws on research showing that political orientation can influence medical preferences.
 For example, research has shown that voters who tend to support anti-corruption parties are less likely to seek services from mainstream healthcare providers, and are more inclined to use alternative treatments\cite{valtonen2023political}.
-Similarly, the "creating fake news for profit" feature was illustrated through scenarios where investors leveraged expert endorsements to boost sales.
-Next, we crafted "News" pieces for the game based on these findings.
-However, any similarities to real-world sites or companies are purely coincidental; all names and events was invented solely for the purpose of this study.
-Table 1 summarizes the key features of misinformation identified in the literature, the associated cited papers, and how these are reflected in the in-game news.
-The full version of the "News" is in the Appendix.
-Lastly, To ensure balanced gameplay, we used a ChatGPT-4o model to review the narrative and provide an opinion on the difficulty to players of dealing with each piece of news in the game context.
+Next, we crafted ``News'' pieces for the game based on these findings.
+However, any similarities to real-world sites or companies are purely coincidental; all names and events was invented solely for the purpose of this study. \autoref{Misinformation-features-Table} summarizes the key features of misinformation identified in the literature, the associated cited papers, and how these are reflected in the in-game news.
+The full version of the ``News'' is in the supplementary materials.
+Lastly, To ensure balanced gameplay, we used a GPT-4o model to review the narrative and provide an opinion on the difficulty to players of dealing with each piece of news in the game context.
 Taking this opinion into account, we made further revisions and corrections when we conducted two pilot tests with four people.
 The goal was to ensure the game was balanced and gave opportunities to win the game for both players.